 Our school brings together academics from across political, international, and development disciplines, and much of our work is highly international in orientation.
 Staff expertise covers all the main regions of the world.

 Postgraduate Open Days

-If you would like to find out more, come along to one of our postgraduate open days.
-Our next postgraduate open day is on 15 May 2013.
+If you would like to find out more about postgraduate research opportunities, come along to one of our postgraduate open days.
+The next postgraduate open day is in February 2014.

 We are part of the ESRC funded White Rose Doctoral Training Centre (DTC).
 In 2012/13, the DTC is offering 52 new studentships across the White Rose Universities, including themed studentship Networks, and a range of available ESRC scholarships at Leeds.
 Any studentships related to the School of Politics and International Studies will be posted here in due course.